 The Invoice Processing Workflow

 The invoice processing workflow consists of several critical steps that ensure accuracy and compliance in accounts payable operations.
-Below are the key stages in the invoice processing workflow:

 - Invoice Receipt – The business receives invoices via email, mail, or electronic invoicing platforms.